WAYS TO SUPPORT

 ACCESSING THE PANTRY

-Food for Thought is working to improve food access for East High School students (and their families) who are experiencing homelessness, financial hardship, hunger, and inadequate nutrition.
+Food for Thought Initiative is a local non profit working with East staff and students to improve food access for East High School students (and their families) who are experiencing homelessness, financial hardship, hunger, and inadequate nutrition.
 This unique program allows high school students direct access to nutritious food and personal care items for themselves and family members.

 Almost 17,000 students in Wisconsin schools were identified as homeless in 2012-2013 and it is estimated that this number has since risen.
 An estimated 5.7 percent of Madison public school students are considered homeless (lacking a fixed, regular and adequate nighttime residence).
 East High School has a disproportionate concentration of students facing hunger, inadequate nutrition and/or barriers to access food.
 The percentage of East High School students on free and reduced lunch assistance (57%) is significantly higher than the state average of 36%.

 Food for Thought volunteers work in partnership with Madison Metropolitan School District’s Transition Education Program (TEP), East High School students and administrative staff.
-Edgewood Sustainability Leadership Program faculty provide consultation.
+Faculty from the Social Innovation and Sustainability Leadership Program at Edgewood College provide consultation.

 Not having a regular and adequate place to sleep at night, to go home to, to have dinner.